monlor/k8s-image-updater/README.md

    - Example: `nginx:1.21.0` -> `nginx:1.22.0`

 2. **Digest Mode** (`mode: "digest"`)
-   - Updates when the image digest changes
+   - Updates when the image digest of a specific tag changes.
-   - Useful for `latest` tags or when you want to update on any change
-   - Example: `nginx@sha256:abc...` -> `nginx@sha256:xyz...`
+   - The tag to monitor is specified via the `image-updater.k8s.io/allow-tags` annotation.
+If not provided, it defaults to `latest`.
+   - Example: with `allow-tags: "stable"`, the updater monitors `my-image:stable` for a new digest.
+   - The updated image will use the digest, e.g., `nginx@sha256:xyz...`

 3. **Latest Mode** (`mode: "latest"`)
-   - Monitors digest changes for images with fixed tags (including latest tag)
+   - Monitors digest changes for the image tag specified in the deployment (including `latest`).
    - Requires `imagePullPolicy: Always` to be set
    - Restarts the pod when a new image is detected with the same tag
    - Example: When `nginx:latest` has a new digest, the pod will be restarted

+4. **Alphabetical/Name Mode** (`mode: "alphabetical"` or `mode: "name"`)
+   - Sorts tags alphabetically (lexically) and updates to the highest tag.
+   - Useful for tags with dates or other sortable names.
+   - Can be combined with `allow-tags` for more specific filtering.
+The `allow-tags` value must be prefixed with `regexp:`.
+   - Example: `my-app:build-20231026` -> `my-app:build-20231027`

 ### Example Configuration